abouthugo/100day/README.md

 ### Day 20: Configuring own webpack settings for a React app

 **Progress:** I followed a small tutorial on how to set up your very own webpack config for a React app.
 No fancy stuff just your regular ES6 to ES5 transpiling and an html loader.
-Might add hot realoding later.
+Might add hot reloading later.

 **Thoughts:** Prior to this tutorial I had followed some instructions from a book published around 2015 and the information was obviously outdated.
 Back then I was really frustrated at how webpack worked because of the outcome from following the book's instructions.
 Now, is a joy looking at how easy it is to get started.